-The McGill Raymond Klibansky Collection Research Grant is intended to enable researchers from outside the Montreal area, both established scholars and graduate students, to work on a research project related either to the Klibansky Collection itself or to the history of philosophy in the congenial circumstances of Rare Books and Special Collections, McGill University Library.
+The McGill Library-Raymond Klibansky Research Travel Grant is intended to enable researchers from outside the Montreal area, both established scholars and graduate students, to work on a research project that requires access to material held, in whole or in part, in the Rare Books and Special Collections Department of the McGill University Library.

-The Klibansky Research Grant, with a value of up to $4000.00 (Cdn), is open on a competitive basis.
+The McGill Library-Klibansky Research Travel Grant, with a value of up to $4000.00 (Cdn), is open on a competitive basis.

-- The time when they would intend to take up the Grant.
+- The dates they intend to work in the library.

-The recipient of the Grant will be required to submit a written report on their time at McGill that will be published on the Grant's website, and potentially give a talk about their work.
+Each successful recipient of the grant is required to submit a written report of their time at McGill that will be published on the grant's website, and potentially give a talk about their work.
 The recipient will also be expected to acknowledge the library's support in future presentations of the work resulting from research undertaken at McGill.

 Applications should be sent to: rarebooks.library [at] mcgill.ca (subject: McGill%20Raymond%20Klibansky%20Collection%20Research%20Grant)